Davy DMX: Career as a producer

 Dave's work as a session musician, songwriter and producer grew out of his touring gig with Kurtis Blow.
-He contributed backing vocals to Blow's "Hard Times" in 1981 and played guitar on "Starlife" (1981), "Tough" (1982) and "Daydreamin'" (also '82).
+He contributed backing vocals to Blow's "Hard Times" in 1981 and played guitar on "Starlife" (1981), "Tough" (1982), and "Daydreamin'" (also '82).
 Between 1983 and 1985, Dave was the co-writer of several recordings produced by Blow.
-These include Sweet G's "Games People Play" and two tracks by The Fat Boys: "Jail House Rap" and "Hard Core Reggae."
+These include Sweet G's "Games People Play" and two tracks by the Fat Boys: "Jail House Rap" and "Hard Core Reggae."

 In 1983, Dave teamed up with Larry Smith and Russell Simmons to write the music for the rapper Jimmy Spicer's "Money (Dollar Bill Y'All)."
-An influential recording, the track had been sampled at least 40 times as of 2022, including in recordings by Wu-Tang Clan, Montell Jordan, Mary J. Blige, Kanye West, DJ Quik, Too Short, and Maino.
+An influential recording, the track had been sampled at least 46 times as of 2025, including in recordings by Wu-Tang Clan, Montell Jordan, Mary J. Blige, Kanye West, DJ Quik, Too Short, and Maino.
 In 1997, the song was covered by Coolio.

 Dave's first credit as a producer was on a record by Spoonie Gee, his Tuff City label-mate, in 1983.
-Entitled "The Big Beat," it was followed by "Street Girl" in 1985, another Davy DMX production.
-It was also in '85 that Dave produced "Transformation" for Dr. Jeckyll & Mr. Hyde.
-A year later, Dave teamed up with Spyder-D, another native of Hollis, to produce "Don't Make Me Laugh" for Sparky D. In '87, Dave wrote the music for Stephanie Mills' "Can't Change My Ways," a recording he co-produced with Russell Simmons.
+Titled "The Big Beat," it was followed by "Street Girl" in 1985, another Davy DMX production.
+It was also in 1985 that Dave produced "Transformation" for Dr. Jeckyll & Mr. Hyde.
+A year later, Dave teamed up with Spyder-D, another native of Hollis, to produce "Don't Make Me Laugh" for Sparky D. In 1987, Dave wrote the music for Stephanie Mills' "Can't Change My Ways," a recording he co-produced with Russell Simmons.